Best Cheese Dipping Sauce Ever (Shake Shack Copycat)

 Then add in all the cheeeeeeeese!
 You are going to want to use half American cheese and half sharp cheddar cheese.
 The American cheese melts incredibly smooth, and the sharp cheddar provides amazing flavor.
 It is the perfect combo!

-Whisk until perfectly smooth, and that’s it!
+After adding in all the cheese, whisk until perfectly smooth, and that’s it!
 Dip away!
 Serve immediately.
 This recipe will thicken as is approaches room temperature.
-It’s best to keep it on the stove on low until the last minute.
-Whisk occasionally and add milk a tablespoon at a time to thin it out if necessary.
+It’s best to keep it on the stove on low until the last minute, whisking occasionally.

-How to store and reheat leftover cheese sauce
+How to store and reheat Homemade Cheese Sauce

 Cheese sauce should be stored covered in the fridge.
 It will solidify when chilled.
 To reheat, place back in a saucepan and set over low heat for several minutes, whisking frequently.
 Add milk a tablespoon or two at a time until it is thinned out to the consistency you want.
 You can do this in the microwave too, just make sure you only heat in short increments, stirring in between.